Request Assistance

 • Serve all kinship/grandfamilies in your community.
 Ensure your services are as accessible and inclusive as they can be.
 As possible, do not create unnecessary eligibility requirements, such as limiting services to kin caring for children in foster care.

 • Collect, disaggregate, and analyze data to identify inequities and gaps.
-Work to address inequities and close gaps through advocacy and/or internal changes to policies, practices, and/or or programs.
+Work to address inequities and close gaps through advocacy and/or internal changes to policies, practices, and/or programs.

 Common Areas of Diversity to Consider